Grid classification

-Grid or mesh is defined as smaller shapes formed after discretisation of geometric domain.
-Mesh or grid can be in 3- dimension and 2-dimension.
-Meshing has applications in the fields of geography, designing, computational fluid dynamics. and many more places.
+In applied mathematics, a grid or mesh is defined as the set of smaller shapes formed after discretisation of a geometric domain.
+Meshing has applications in the fields of geography, designing, computational fluid dynamics, and more generally in partial differential equations numerical solving.

+The geometric domain can be in any dimension.
 The two-dimensional meshing includes simple polygon, polygon with holes, multiple domain and curved domain.
 In three dimensions there are three types of inputs.
 They are simple polyhedron, geometrical polyhedron and multiple polyhedrons.
 Before defining the mesh type it is necessary to understand elements (their shape and size).

 Elements

+An element of a mesh is one of the smaller shapes evoked in the introduction.

 The shape of the elements is of great importance in solving problems in computational fluid dynamics.
 They are typically based on aspect ratio i.e. the aspect ratio of element decide whether a particular element would be good to use or we should go for another element with different aspect ratio.
 For example, if the aspect ratio is large the speed of solver reduces while if this ratio is small the solver speed increases.
 Large aspect ratio has another limitation of leading to interpolation errors.
 But if the results vary with direction then we use large aspect ratio.